wassimnassour/react-next-init/README.md

-#  ReactNextScalfold is  Next.js and React App Generator CLI
+#  react-next-init is  Next.js and React App Generator CLI

 This Node.js Command Line Interface (CLI) tool allows you to quickly scaffold Next.js and React applications with minimal setup.
 It streamlines the process of creating new projects, enabling developers to focus on building outstanding web applications.